void-type/VoidCore/docs/model.md

 ## Features

-VoidCore.Model is an opinionated core for building business applications.
+An opinionated core for building business applications.

 ### API Responses

 Make predictable data APIs.

-* Failures with user message and optional field name
+* Standardized failure objects with user message and optional UI handle for field highlighting.
-* User messages (with optional Entity ID for CRUD operations)
+* User messages (with optional Entity ID for standard CRUD operations).
-* Paginated item sets
+* Paginated item sets.
-* Downloadable files
+* Simple files.

 ### Data Persistence

+This service interface is designed to quickly implement a data layer with an expanded feature set.

 * Asynchronous repositories with read/write control and specification-based queries.
+* Specifications include the most common LINQ functions, except Select.
 * Soft delete on entities.
+Will mark them with a deleted date.
+Use a specification to ensure they aren't included in queries.
 * Auditable entities via Created and Modified names/dates.
+* Easy pagination of queried data sets.

+If you need more flexibility, it's recommended to create a service for one-off use-cases or just use DbContext directly.

 ### Emailing